How to Verify a Property Buyer's Cash Funds for a Quick Sale

 What documents should you ask for?

-• A letter from the buyer’s bank or financial institution confirming their cash is available.
+• A letter from the buyer’s bank.

 Did you know?
 According to recent data, 40% of property sales in the UK fall through before completion, often due to financial issues.
 Ensuring your buyer has the necessary funds is crucial to avoid becoming part of this statistic.